ioccc-src/winner/bugs.md

 The author referred to the file `herrmann1.turing` but it does not exist not even in the archive.
 Do you have a copy?
 Please provide it!

-### STATUS: missing files - please provide them

-The author also referred to the file `times2.turing` but this is also missing in the archive.
-Do you have a copy?
-Please provide it!

 ### STATUS: known bug - please help us fix